How Much Money Can You Make with a Mobile App

 Generally speaking, there are two types of platforms to develop for.
 You’ve got to decide if you’re building for Apple, Android, or both platforms simultaneously.

-So, which developers make the most?
+So, which app developers make the most?
 It’s Apple.

 25% of Apple developers make over $5,000 per month.
 Just 16% of Android developers make more than $5,000 each month.

-But with that said, Android developers have a wider audience.
-That’s because Android dominates the global market share.
+But with that said, Android app developers have a wider audience.
+That’s because Android dominates the global market share with the Google Play Store.

 So the amount of money you make will depend on which one of the platforms you decide to go for first.